osohbayr1016/Mentor-Meet/client/CLOUDINARY_SETUP.md

    - Make sure the upload preset "mentor-meet" exists in your Cloudinary account
    - Ensure the preset is set to "Unsigned" mode
+   - Check that the preset name is exactly "mentor-meet" (case-sensitive)
+   - Verify the preset is enabled

 2. **CORS errors**